oci-customer-assurance/accenture-hackathon/README.md

-# mastermind-hackathon
+# Accenture OCI Hackathon
-Accenture OCI Hackathon getting Satellite GIS Data into Autonomous Database
+Get satellite Data into Autonomous at high velocity

 ## Setup .env
 Create a .env file in your local directory